indiser/doujin-api/README.md

 - **FastAPI**: For making Python web development not painful (finally)
 - **curl_cffi**: For solving the CloudFlare problem we didn't want to deal with (you're the real MVP)
 - **BeautifulSoup**: Still the GOAT of HTML parsing after all these years (we're not worthy)
-- **Some Hentai Websites**: For not having an official API and forcing us to build this (thanks, we guess?)
+- **some hentai website**: For migrating to SvelteKit and breaking our API, forcing us to rebuild everything (thanks for the character development)
+- **SvelteKit**: For the nested JSON structure that made us question our life choices
-- **Stack Overflow**: For the regex pattern we definitely didn't copy-paste at 2 AM
+- **Stack Overflow**: For the regex pattern we definitely didn't copy-paste at 2 AM (this time it was 3 AM)
 - **Coffee**: The real dependency that should be in requirements.txt
 - **Our Therapist**: For listening to us complain about CloudFlare for 3 hours straight